South Carolina Air National Guard: History

 On 24 May 1946, the United States Army Air Forces, in response to dramatic postwar military budget cuts imposed by President Harry S. Truman, allocated inactive unit designations to the National Guard Bureau for the formation of an Air Force National Guard.
 These unit designations were allotted and transferred to various State National Guard bureaus to provide them unit designations to re-establish them as Air National Guard units.

 An F-16C Block 52P Fighting Falcon with the 157th Expeditionary Fighter Squadron takes off at Kandahar Airfield for a day-time mission over Afghanistan on 1 July 2012.
 South Carolina Air National Guard pilots and support personnel flew missions for the air tasking order and provide close air support for ground troops in Afghanistan.

 The South Carolina Air National Guard origins date to 9 December 1946 with the establishment of the 157th Fighter Squadron and is oldest unit of the South Carolina Air National Guard.
-It was federally recognized and activated at Congaree Air Base, the present day McEntire JNGB, near Eastover and was equipped with P-51D Mustangs excess to ISAAF needs.
+It was federally recognized and activated at Congaree Air Base, the present day McEntire JNGB, near Eastover and was equipped with P-51D Mustangs excess to USAAF needs.
 Its mission was the air defense of the state.
 18 September 1947, however, is considered the South Carolina Air National Guard's official birth, concurrent with the establishment of the United States Air Force as a separate branch of the United States military under the National Security Act.

 In 1952, the 157th was re-equipped with F-51H Mustangs that had been used in the United States in a training role.
 The squadron then became part of Tactical Air Command (TAC) as a Tactical Reconnaissance Squadron.
 The 157th Fighter Squadron was federalized due to the Korean War on 10 October 1950.
 During its federalization period, the 157th was deployed to Toul-Rosières Air Base, departing for Europe in January 1952.
 On 9 July 1952, the activated South Carolina Air National Guard was released from active duty and returned to state control.

 On 5 September 1957, the 157th Fighter-Bomber Squadron was authorized to expand to a group level, and the 169th Fighter-Interceptor Group was established by the National Guard Bureau.
 The 157th was re-designated as a Fighter-Interceptor Squadron and became the group's flying squadron.
 In late 1961, the SCANG was again called to active duty during the Berlin Crisis, and the 169th Tactical Fighter Group was stationed at Moron Air Base, Spain.